MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Will others see my card if they don’t have the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams?

-When you compose and send a message to chat that includes a card, all users will see the card, even if they haven't installed the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams.
+When you compose and send a message to chat that includes a card, all users will see the card&mdash;even if they haven't installed the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams.

 ### How do I find out which company a card in Teams belongs to?